 Too much zucchini?

 Zucchini plants are very productive.
 While harvested zucchini are very mild and can be adapted to many different dishes, sometimes you just need a change.
-After you have sautéed, stir-fried, baked, grilled, and broiled all the zucchini you can handle, try my family’s recipe for Chocolate Zucchini Cake.
+After you have sautéed, stir-fried, baked, grilled, spiralized, and broiled all the zucchini you can handle, try my family’s recipe for Chocolate Zucchini Cake.
+[Email me if you'd like the recipe.]
 This particular recipe has been responsible for transforming the opinions of toddlers, teens, and skeptics for generations.
 Zucchini can also be pickled, and you can puree it and freeze it for later use.
 Don’t bother trying to freeze cubed zucchini - it doesn’t end well.